-- (b) the report required under (a) shall: - (i) indicate how the profits and losses of the special purpose vehicle would, in respect of the shares to be acquired, have concerned the scheme, if the scheme had at all material times held the shares to be acquired; and - (ii) where the special purpose vehicle has subsidiaries, deal with the profits or losses and the assets and liabilities of the special purpose vehicle and its subsidiaries, either as a whole, or separately; and - (c) a valuation report in respect of the special purpose vehicle's interest in real estate shall be prepared, and such report shall comply with the requirements set out in Chapter 6. - 7.7 The scheme shall hold good marketable legal and beneficial title in all its real estate, whether directly or via a special purpose vehicles controlled by the scheme.
-However, the scheme may hold such title whether as joint tenants or tenants-in-common with one or more third parties provided that the scheme shall hold majority interest and control and the scheme has freedom to dispose of its interest (subject to complying with applicable requirement of this Code).
+- (b) the report required under (a) shall: - (i) indicate how the profits and losses of the special purpose vehicle would, in respect of the shares to be acquired, have concerned the scheme, if the scheme had at all material times held the shares to be acquired; and - (ii) where the special purpose vehicle has subsidiaries, deal with the profits or losses and the assets and liabilities of the special purpose vehicle and its subsidiaries, either as a whole, or separately; and - (c) a valuation report in respect of the special purpose vehicle's interest in real estate shall be prepared, and such report shall comply with the requirements set out in Chapter 6. - 7.7 The scheme shall hold good marketable legal and beneficial title in all its real estate, whether directly, via a special purpose vehicles controlled by the scheme or via a joint venture entity.
+The scheme may hold such title whether as joint tenants or tenants-incommon with one or more third parties.